Slothy-lol/AkarisSubnauticaMods/MoreEngineEfficiencyModulesBZ/README.md

     MK3 ID: VehiclePowerUpgradeModuleMK3

+    Seatruck Module: SeaTruckUpgradeEnergyEfficiency

-    The original is crafted at the Vehicle Upgrade Console in a Moonpool.
+    The original and Seatruck module is crafted at the Vehicle Upgrade Console in a Moonpool.
     The MK2 and MK3 are crafted at a modification station after unlocking the vehicle upgrade console.

     Needs: SMLHelper, QModManager.